yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 - Appendix:
     - More on infinite tree; a more math oriented discussion about infinite trees

- > Note: Each time you'll see a separator with a filename ending in `.lhs`,
+ > Note: Each time you see a separator with a filename ending in `.lhs`
- > you could click the filename to get this file.
+ > you can click the filename to get this file.
  > If you save the file as `filename.lhs`, you can run it with
  > <pre>
  > runhaskell filename.lhs